Smolations/myman/README.md

 myman
 =====

-A collection of scripts which allows users to maintain documentation for Bash scripts by establishing a comment syntax.
+A collection of Bash scripts which allows users to maintain documentation for their own scripts by establishing a comment syntax.
+While the tool is written in Bash, it can theoretically generate documentation for files of any non-binary file type.

 Dependencies